-Button Function Select to view resources either as thumbnails or as items.

-+ Add a resource from the computer (or LAN, etc.).
-Select the resources that are unused in the current project.
-Remove the resource from the project storage area.
-P Export (save) the media as a file.
+Button Function 88 elect to view resources either as thumbnails or as items. + Add a resource from the computer (or LAN, etc.).
+Select the unused resources in the current project.
+Remove the unused resource(s) in the current project.
+I , Export (save) the media as a file.